oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - **Open ID Foundation Client Initiated Back-Channel Authentication (CIBA) [@CIBA]:** A standard developed in the OpenID Foundation that allows a device or service (e.g., a personal computer, Smart TV, Kiosk) to request the OpenID Provider to initiate an authentication flow if it knows a valid identifier for the user.
 The user completes the authentication flow using a second device (e.g., a mobile phone).
 In this flow the user does not scan a QR code or obtain a user code from the Consumption Device, but is instead contacted by the OpenID Provider to complete the authentication using a push notification, e-mail, text message or any other suitable mechanism.

-- **OpenID for Verifiable Credential Protocol Suite (Issuance, Presentation):** The OpenID for Verifiable Credentials enables cross-device scenarios by allowing users to scan QR codes to retrieve credentials (Issuance - see [@OpenID.VCI]) or present credentials (Presentation - see [@OpenID.VCP]).
+- **OpenID for Verifiable Credential Protocol Suite (Issuance, Presentation):** The OpenID for Verifiable Credentials enables cross-device scenarios by allowing users to scan QR codes to retrieve credentials (Issuance - see [@OpenID.VCI]) or present credentials (Presentation - see [@OpenID.VP]).
 The QR code is presented on a device that initiates the flow.

 - **Self-Issued OpenID Provider v2 (SIOP V2):** A standard that allows end-user to present self-attested or third party attested attributes when used with OpenID for Verifiable Credential protocols.
 The user scans a QR code presented by the relying party to initiate the flow.